Kodular/Documentation/docs/components/layout/views/web-viewer.md

 |:----:|:-------:|
 |boolean|False|

-Open a link in the webviewer page using the external browser.
-If true the page will be loaded in the external browser and not in the webviewer itself.
+_Open a link in the webviewer page using the external browser.
+If true the page will be loaded in the external browser and not in the webviewer itself._

 ### User Agent

-<small>Available as Advanced Property</small>
+<small>Available as ^^Advanced^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Web Viewer', 'User Agent')]]